belane/CodeAuditor/README.md

 # CodeAuditor

-CodeAuditor is a Visual Studio Code extension to help auditors to take notes and categorize issues during a source code audit.
+CodeAuditor is a Visual Studio Code extension which helps auditors to take notes and categorize issues during a source code audit.

 * Take audit notes without modifying the source code.
 * Toggle Issues status.